rbind/apreshill/content/post/2020-06-07-hugodown/index.markdown

 ## Re-plant widgets

-If you opted for a more streamlined home page with fewer widgets, you may be having widget pruning regret.
+If you opted for a more streamlined home page with fewer widgets, you may experience *widget pruning regret*.
 Many are very useful, and you may wish to use widgets on *other* pages that are not the home page.
 In this theme, this is possible!
 Even if you turn off a widget on the home page, you can create what is called a widget page and add or even combine widgets there.
 I make heavy use of widget pages in my own site.
 Here are the steps (following the [docs](https://sourcethemes.com/academic/docs/managing-content/#create-a-widget-page)):

 1. Create a new folder in `content/`; let's call it `resume`